Frequently Asked Questions

 A name change must be made in writing with a copy of legal documentation of name change.
 Address changes must also be made in writing.
+You may submit your request by filling out the Name/Address Change form.
 An acknowledgment of the change will be generated.
 If you do not receive an acknowledgment within three weeks, please contact the board.

 Regulation 18VAC85-20-25 (effective October 19, 2005) specifies that treating or prescribing must be based on a bona fide practitioner-patient relationship, and prescribing must meet the criteria set forth in §54.1-3303 of the Code of Virginia.
 Those criteria provide that the practitioner shall:

 (i) ensure that a medical or drug history is obtained;

 (ii) provide information to the patient about the benefits and risks of the drug being prescribed;